matusoff/ChatGPT/README.md

 # ChatGPT

 ChatGPT_Website:
-Integration of ChatGPT bot on your website using html / css / javascript
+Integration of ChatGPT bot from openai on your website using html / css / javascript

 Chatbot_Telegram folder:
 Integration of openai ChatGPT into Telegram bot with openai API.